vfeskov/blog/source/_posts/free-ssl-on-aws-instance-without-load-balancer.md

 ### Dockerize your app and publish

-For this particular method to work you will need to [dockerize](https://docs.docker.com/engine/examples/) your application and publish the image to either private or public Docker repository.
+For this particular method to work you will need to [dockerize](https://docs.docker.com/engine/examples/) your application.
+Make sure you expose a single port in your Dockerfile by adding, for example, `EXPOSE 3000` line at the end.

+After this, build and push the image to either private or public Docker repository.
 If you choose a public repo, make sure you don't push your secrets with the image.
 A good way to avoid it, and this method actually requires it, is to use environment variables to configure your app.

 ### Create Dockerrun.aws.json

 Replace `<<<<<<<<<something something>>>>>>>>>` with actual values, save it as `Dockerrun.aws.json` and compress it.

->If the docker image of your app is published in a private repo, make sure to include [authentication config](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_v2config.html#docker-multicontainer-dockerrun-privaterepo) to the file.
+> If the docker image of your app is published in a private repo, make sure to include [authentication config](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_v2config.html#docker-multicontainer-dockerrun-privaterepo) to the file.

 ``` json
 {